In this section you will find the important information about the research interests and projects of the members of the department.

 - PhDr.
 Petr Jedlička

-Karolina Jirakova received her master's degree in European Culture Studies at University of West Bohemia.
-She deals with PhD thesis concerning Aristotle's theory of knowledge supervised by Josef Moural.
-Her main field of study is bounded with ancient science and philosophy with special regard to epistemology.
-She is focused on topics as thinking of Heraclitus of Ephesus, Aristotle's work with predecessors and his method in general, ancient Greek tragedy.
-She absolved research stay at Université de Fribourg (2015, 3 months) under supervision of Filip Karfik.
+Karolina Jiráková received her master's degree in European Culture Studies at the University of West Bohemia.
+Her dissertation is focused on Aristotle's theory of knowledge and supervised by Josef Moural.
+Her major field of study includes ancient science and philosophy with special regard to epistemology.
+The subjects of her interest are topics such as the thinking of Heraclitus of Ephesus, Aristotle's work with predecessors and his method in general and Greek tragedy.
+She undertook a research stay at the University of Fribourg in 2015 under the supervision of Filip Karfik.
 She is a member of Czech Plato Society and Society for Study of Aristotle and His Thought Legacy.

 Further information about Karolina Jirakova’s research interests and projects is found here.

 Petr Jirak received his master's degree in European Culture Studies at University of West Bohemia.
 His disertation project is focus on Nietzsche´s reflection of science supervisited by doc.
 Jiří Pechar.
 He is also interested in the study of ancient philosophy and culture.

 Further information about Petr Jirak’s research interests and projects is found here.